Correction & Retraction Policies

 Types of Corrections:

-1. Erratum: Technical errors (typos, wrong images, etc.) on the part of the publisher.
+1. Technical errors (typos, wrong images, etc.) on the part of the publisher.

 2. Corrigendum: Errors made by the authors (e.g., data analysis errors).